YukiyamaShizuka/SPONSOR/Sponsor_Request_Follow_Up.md

 # Follow-up on Sponsor Request and Technical Cooperation Invitation

-To the teams at Apple, Microsoft, Intel, Google, NVIDIA, Dell, ARM, and others who have actively visited the TreeOS and Signal repositories:

 I deeply appreciate the silent attention you have given over the past few weeks.
 The continuous increase in views and clone activities on repositories such as `TreeOS_Structure_Hardware_Proposal.md` and `Signal_Execution_Model.md` clearly indicates that the project has drawn internal attention and strategic interest.

 However, as of today, **no direct contact, response, or inquiry** has been received from any of your technical or partnership teams.